UnayShah/Particle-Filter-SLAM/README.md

-# ECE 276A: Particle Filter Simulateous Localization and Mappung (SLAM)
+# ECE 276A: Particle Filter Simulateous Localization and Mapping (SLAM)

 ## Introduction
 This is project 2 of the course [ECE 276A: Sensing & Estimation in Robotics](https://natanaso.github.io/ece276a/) at UCSD, being taught by professor [Nikolay Atanisov](https://natanaso.github.io/).